This post may contain affiliate links. Please see my disclosure policy.

 Bake – Bake the rounds for 11 to 12 minutes, until lightly golden and set.
 Let cookies cool for 10 minutes on baking sheets, then transfer to wire racks to cool completely.

-Assemble – To assemble the sandwich cookies, pipe your filling into the center of the rounds for effortless cookie assembly.
+Assemble – To assemble the sandwich cookies, pipe chocolate hazelnut spread (Nutella!) into the center of the rounds for effortless cookie assembly.
 Store the cookies in a single layer to prevent the powdered sugar from smudging.

 Chocolate hazelnut linzer cookies are the perfect holiday cookies!
 Rich and buttery, you’ll love these sandwich cookies filled with chocolate hazelnut spread.